BridgeAR/safe-stable-stringify/readme.md

 ## Performance / Benchmarks

-Currently this is by far the fastest known stable stringify implementation.
+Currently this is by far the fastest known stable (deterministic) stringify implementation.
 This is especially important for big objects and TypedArrays.

 (Dell Precision 5540, i7-9850H CPU @ 2.60GHz, Node.js 16.11.1)